Last updated on December 19, 2025

 Sea Scryer

-Maybe I just remember playing this too often back in the day, but blue ramp cards that can also get blue mana that can be used for anything is worth it in blue decks that want to do various things.
-Maybe no one runs flexible blue decks anymore which is why Sea Scryer seems to have been left behind?
+Maybe I just remember playing this too often back in the day, but blue ramp cards that can also get blue mana that can be used for anything are worth it in blue decks that want to do various things.
+Maybe no one runs flexible blue decks anymore which is why Sea Scryer is in danger of being left behind.

 Vhal, Candlekeep Researcher

-This may be the line where the ramp cards finally are good enough that you might want to include them on top of your two mana rocks in the right decks instead of cutting them because you have colorless ramp like Arcane Signet.
+This may be the line where the ramp cards finally are good enough that you might want to include them on top of your 2-mana rocks in the right decks instead of cutting them because you have colorless ramp like Arcane Signet.

 Deranged Assistant